Should I Watch..? 'Plan 9 From Outer Space'

 What's to like?

-Much like the equally incompetent The Room (1), part of the charm and appeal of Plan 9 From Outer Space is the sheer amateurish nature of the production.
+Much like the equally incompetent and legendary clunker The Room, part of the charm and appeal of Plan 9 From Outer Space is the sheer amateurish nature of the production.
 Crude-looking sets, wooden performances and editing clunkers are numerous and unavoidable but to most viewers, this is exactly what makes this film irresistible.
 In a sense, it's critic-proof so whatever I say here won't make much difference.

 There is a good deal of ironic humour to be found, whether its in the stilted delivery of walking gatepost Walcott or the hilariously awful flying saucers wobbling about on the strings visibly holding them up.
 My favourite cast member is probably John Breckinridge who delivers possibly the most camp portrayal of an evil alien overlord I think I've ever seen.
 However, credit must go to Tom Mason who doubled up as Lugosi after the tragic death of the film's one true star - despite looking nothing like him and being noticeably taller and having a different hairstyle.
 Sure, all he had to do was walk slowly around the place holding his cape in front of his face so no-one knew it was him but considering he was the chiropractor to Wood's wife and had zero acting experience, he should emerge from this steaming wreckage with some dignity intact.